moby/buildkit/docs/dev/solver.md

 released if no more references remain.

 Loading a vertex also creates a progress writer associated with it and sets up the cache sources associated with the specific vertex.
+If the vertex carries Linux resource limits (memory, CPU, cpuset) in its `VertexOptions`, these are merged into the shared state using a "most relaxed wins" policy: for each resource field, the least restrictive value across all jobs is kept.
+This allows concurrent builds that share the same operation but specify different resource limits to deduplicate safely.
+The merged resources are read at execution time via the `JobContext` interface, so late-arriving jobs with more relaxed limits are reflected even if the shared operation was already created.

 After vertexes have been loaded to the job, it is safe to request a result from an edge pointing to a previously loaded vertex.
 To do this `build(ctx, Edge)